The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

-Due to its popularity and the Peruvian government’s commitment to protecting the area, tickets for this incredible route to Machu Picchu are limited and sell out quickly.
-If you’re planning your adventure in Cusco for 2025, here we explain everything you need to know to secure your spot on this unforgettable hike.
+Due to its popularity and the Peruvian government’s commitment to protecting the area, tickets for the Inca Trail to Machu Picchu are limited and sell out quickly.
+If you’re planning your adventure in Cusco, here we explain everything you need to know to secure your spot on this unforgettable hike.

 If you are planning your trip to Cusco, you should know that you cannot enter the Inca Trail on your own, as access is strictly regulated.
-All reservations must be made through an authorized travel agency.
+All reservations must be made through an authorized travel agency or tour operator.
 This iconic route to Machu Picchu is supervised by the Ministry of Culture of Peru and SERNANP (National Service of Natural Protected Areas), which grant certified agencies the exclusive permission to sell tickets and manage entry.

-IMPORTANT: Buying tickets for the Inca Trail is one of the first things you should do when planning your trip to Peru.
-It is essential to book your tour with a certified company, as the agency will handle your permit and ensure that everything is properly arranged for your journey.
+IMPORTANT: Buying your Inca Trail tickets is one of the first things you should do when planning your trip to Peru.
+Contact a certified and reliable company like Salkantay Trekking, as we will take care of securing your permit and ensuring everything is in order for your adventure.

 How to Choose Your Travel Agency